Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Equally important is the gradual exit from poses.
 After holding a pose for an extended period, moving slowly and deliberately to avoid injury and allow the body to adapt and recalibrate is crucial.

-These principles make this practice a profoundly nurturing and therapeutic practice, focusing on yoga’s subtle yet powerful aspects.
-Practitioners learn to tune into their bodies, respect their limitations, and gently push their boundaries for holistic well-being.
+These principles make this practice profoundly nurturing and therapeutic, focusing on yoga’s subtle yet powerful aspects.
+Practitioners learn to tune in to their bodies, respect their limitations, and gently push their boundaries to support holistic well-being.

 Physical Benefits